 - Diversity Visa

-Here is a data of Nepalese immigrant’s number who entered USA through DV lottery visa from 2008 to 2018.
+Here is the data of the Nepalese immigrant’s number who entered the USA through a DV lottery visa from 2008 to 2018.

 |Year (A.D.)||Immigrant Numbers|